 MEC doesn’t use a pass or fail audit system with factories.
 After each audit, the factory gets an action plan to correct all issues, and we support each facility as they remediate each item that comes up.
 Our program goal is to instill continuous improvement, transparency and open dialogue.

 If we do find something serious, we want to see the issues corrected.
 We offer training and support to help solve problems, as automatically leaving a factory that has a problem could increase the risks to workers in the supply chain.
 However, if we can’t reach an agreement on remediation with the factory, then we move our business to a place that can meet our workplace standards.
 Our aim is to build trust with factories, so we work closely with them throughout the audit and any improvement plans.

-We share what we learn through audits with our Board of Directors and senior management team, and report back to members.
+We share what we learn through audits with our Board of Directors and senior management team, and report back.

 If any workers in the MEC Label global supply chain want to raise concerns, we want them to be protected from reprisals and not to be victimized for whistleblowing in good faith.
 We provide and train factory partners on our grievance standards and guidelines, which they can use to develop their own workplace grievance systems.
 We recommend they include their employees in the process of developing a grievance system, as it’s a good way to build trust and adopt the system.

 If a worker does have a concern, ideally they feel comfortable reporting it to their direct supervisor or senior manager.
 Should they want to reach out to MEC directly, we have a confidential grievance channel they can use.
 If MEC receives a grievance, we have a process in place:

 Acknowledge: MEC acknowledges that we’ve received a grievance (in writing, verbally or face to face, depending on the situation).